antshc/testing/MicroserviceTestingStrategyV2.md

 * Tests optional, could be written to run manually to check that integration works
 #### What to cover
 * Integration with external dependencies
-* * Repositories (Manual run test)
+* Repositories
-* HTTP Clients (Manual run test)
+* HTTP Clients
 #### When to run
-* Run locally, runs manually during development and are removed after
+* Run locally, run manually during development, and remove after

 ## Component tests
 #### Out-of-process component tests